Public Consultation–National Airports Safeguarding Framework

 Draft New Guideline I—Managing the Risk in Public Safety Zones at the Ends of Runways

-The National Airports Safeguarding Advisory Group (NASAG) is seeking comments on a draft new Guideline I—Managing the Risk in Public Safety Zones at the Ends of Runways.
+In March 2018 the Transport and Infrastructure Senior Officials' Committee (TISOC) agreed to the National Airports Safeguarding Advisory Group (NASAG) publicly consulting on the draft new National Airport Safeguarding Framework (NASF) Guideline—Managing the Risk in Public Safety Zones at the Ends of Runways.

 The NASF was agreed by Governments in 2012.
 It is a national land use planning framework that aims to:

 - improve community amenity by minimising aircraft noise-sensitive developments near airports; and

 - improve safety outcomes by ensuring aviation safety requirements are recognised in land use planning decisions through guidelines being adopted by jurisdictions on various safety-related issues.

 The NASF has implications for anyone working in town planning, residential or commercial development, building construction or related industries.
 It consists of a set of guiding principles with seven guidelines.

 NASAG has drafted a new Guideline for Public Safety Zones (PSZs) to mitigate the risk to people on the ground near airports by informing a consistent approach to land use at the end of Australian airport runways.
 PSZs seek to limit land uses that would increase the number of people in the zone or result in the storage of hazardous materials in the zone.

 The Guideline will assist land-use planners at all levels to better consider public safety when assessing development proposals and rezoning requests and when developing strategic land use plans.